naman14310/Interview_Prep/System Design/Load Balancers.md

 <br>

+**Problem with Normal Hashing**

-Now, assume we need to add one more server to this system.
+Assume we need to add one more server to this system.
 According to example, User 1 Request ID was 44, and its hash value was 9.
 Since there are 5 servers now the value of the remainder is 4.
 Which means that User Request goes to Application Server 4.
 Like this, all the Request path to servers will change.
 As a result, all the useful cache information we had is going to useless because the numbers of the servers which we are serving completely changed.
 This is called **Rehashing**.

 <br>